 Divest-reinvest is a global movement

-Part of our 2018 advert in Business Day
+One of our 2018 adverts in Business Day

 Our local campaign is seven years old

 Fossil Free South Africa is a network of South Africans calling for investments that will help secure our human rights, a stable climate and sound finances.
 We have been working for nearly seven years to persuade SA investors and institutions to stop investing in companies that are breaking our climate.
 If you’re frustrated by governments’ failure to stop climate breakdown and asset managers leaving your investments vulnerable to a carbon bubble, then you should be asking your retirement fund, university, church, mosque or synagogue, stokvel, union, or favourite philanthropy to stop investing in climate-breaking coal, gas and oil.